 Scott D. Wilson grew up in the Baton Rouge area and earned his bachelor's degree in Political science from Louisiana State University, where he won the Chancellor's Freshman Honor Award and the Gertrude Bott Saucier Memorial Scholarship.
 He earned his law degree in 1989 from the University of California, Berkeley.
 Scott spent his second year of law school studying civil law courses at LSU’s Law Center, where he earned the American Jurisprudence Award for the highest grade in Civil Law Systems, was invited to participate on the Louisiana Law Review based on his writing ability, and invited to participate on the Moot Court Board based on his appellate advocacy skills.
 He returned to Berkeley, however, to finish his law school career.
 There, he won the Honors Award in the McBaine Moot Court Competition.
 While at Berkeley, Scott was a graduate instructor in creative writing and literature.

 Following law school, Scott took a job at what was then the largest law firm in Louisiana, where he concentrated in general and commercial litigation.
 After three years, Scott left the large law firm and started his own firm, representing small businesses in contract and business matters and disputes, and individuals in employment matters, personal injury cases, insurance coverage disputes, and a variety of other matters.
 His practice grew as he received referrals from other lawyers, particularly employment cases in the federal court system, and he gained recognition as an effective appellate advocate.
 He developed a reputation as a smart, creative, and professional attorney.
-Scott has been involved as a lawyer in more than 150 cases in federal district courts, 25 appeals to the United States Court of Appeals for the Fifth Circuit, two petitions for writs to the Supreme Court of the United States and numerous appeals to Louisiana state appellate courts and the Louisiana Supreme Court.
+Scott has been involved as an attorney in more than 185 cases in federal district courts, 35 appeals to the United States Court of Appeals for the Fifth Circuit, two petitions for writs to the Supreme Court of the United States and numerous appeals to Louisiana state appellate courts and the Louisiana Supreme Court.
 In a landmark ruling, Scott obtained a reversal from the U.S. Fifth Circuit Court of Appeals of a summary judgment granted by the district court in the first Family and Medical Leave Act case heard by any federal appellate court.
 See Manuel v.
 Westlake Polymers Corp., 66 F.3d 758 (5th Cir.
 1995).
 In another landmark decision, Scott obtained a reversal from the United States Fifth Circuit Court of Appeals, resulting in a definition of the relevant standards to be applied in analyzing Louisiana's anti-SLAPP statute, La.
 C.C.P. art.
 971. Lozovyy v.
 Kurtz, (5th Cir.
 2015), 813 F.3d 576.

 Published Legal Works (excludes other published works):